J.F.Drew © 2000-2011

 Hardware change involves adding two resistors to J6

 Many users of this project have asked for motor speed control.
-Version 12.0 for 2 line display and hardware clock now supports this mode.
+“Version 12.1a” for 2 line display and hardware clock and “Version 12.2 four” for 4 line display now supports this mode.

 The work described here enables speed control of direction motors using Pulse Width Modulation (PWM) of a 20kHz square wave made available on the Menu switch pin 6 of J6.
-The width of each on period varies depending on a set of criteria.
+The width of each on pulse varies depending on a set of criteria.
 A pulse width of 0 (a zero voltage for 100% of the time) equates to off, while a permanently on voltage represents 100% full power.
 Pulse widths in between have varying ratios of on to off time and therefore support in between motor speeds.

-When an antenna direction is >10 degrees away from the needed direction the motor will run full speed (subject to the comment above) but when it reaches 10 degrees it will begin to slow until at 1 degree difference it will be moving at the minimum speed and then at 0 degrees the motor will stop..
+When an antenna direction is >10 degrees away from the needed direction the motor will run full speed (subject to the comment above) but when it reaches 10 degrees it will begin to slow until at 1 degree difference it will be moving at the minimum speed and then at 0 degrees the motor will stop.

 Menu items

-To use PWM set this item to PWM+ModeA then set Menu item 39 to the % of full speed required as the minimum.
+Menu 37 determines the output mode.
+A choice of 6: ModeA relay, ModeB relay, Hbridge, PWM (both), PWM azimuth, PWM elevation.
+To use PWM set this item to PWM of your choice (e.g. If you only want the PWM on elevation then choose PWM el) then set Menu item 39 to the % of full speed required as the minimum.
 The default is 10% but this is for testing purposes and you may need to find a value between 30%-50% to ensure reliable motor starts.

 WARNING: if you plan to access the PWM mode you MUST make the following change to hardware.